vighneshsawant112004-debug/Ad-Campaign-Business-Analysis-Uncovering-the-Story-Behind-the-Data/README.md

 # 🎯 Ad Campaign Business Analysis — Uncovering the Story Behind the Data

+## Data 📘 Overview

-This project dives deep into ad campaign data to uncover the real story behind impressions, clicks, and conversions.
+This project dives deep into advertising campaign data to uncover what truly drives engagement, clicks, and conversions.
-By turning raw marketing numbers into clear insights, it helps understand what drives user engagement, which platforms perform best, and how campaign strategies can improve overall business results.
+By analyzing multiple datasets and combining them into one unified view, we reveal how campaign duration, platforms, and audience behavior impact performance.
 ---

 ## 🚀 Features